 To get started, check if sblg is part of your system's package manager.
-If it's not, download sblg.tar.gz (SHA512), decompress, run ./configure then make install.
+If it's not, download sblg.tar.gz (SHA512), decompress, run ./configure, optionally make regress and make valgrind if valgrind is installed (you should also have jq installed), then make install.

 latest version